 a.
 The Windup.
-The pitcher shall stand with his chest and shoulders generally facing the batter, with the pivot foot on or in front of and touching the pitcher's plate with the other foot free.
+The windup position is indicated when the pitcher stands with his chest and shoulders generally facing the batter, with the pivot foot on or in front of and touching the pitcher's plate with the other foot free, and with the free foot touching or behind (breaking) the plane of the front edge of the pitcher's plate.